aditya-karampudi/yolov2-detection/README.md

  ![alt text](https://github.com/aditya-karampudi/yolov2-detection/blob/master/image/Capture3.JPG?raw=true)

-    GPU CC >= 3.0 if you use cuDNN + CUDA: o	Download cudnn by registering in nvidia: https://developer.nvidia.com/rdp/cudnn-download o	Instructions to install cudnn: http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html
+    GPU CC >= 3.0 if you use cuDNN + CUDA:

+        o	Download cudnn by registering in nvidia: https://developer.nvidia.com/rdp/cudnn-download o	Instructions to install cudnn: http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html

 Now let’s build darknet for Non-GPU:

       	Go to C:\Users\mohanaditya\darknet\build\darknet (replace with your path), double-click on darknet_no_gpu.sln This should open Microsoft visual studio and in menu bar set x64 and Release and then select Build in menu bar and click Build darknet.

     	We have to copy few files in new paths so that darknet will pick them while executing:

     	Copy the file opencv_world320.dll and opencv_ffmpeg320_64.dll which are present in C:\opencv_3.0\opencv\build\x64\vc14\bin and paste them in C:\Users\mohanaditya\darknet\build\darknet\x64\ (replace with your path).
 Basically the two open_cv files should be present in the folder where darknet.exe is present.

+# Now let’s build darknet for Non-GPU:

+    	Go to C:\Users\mohanaditya\darknet\build\darknet (replace with your path), double-click on darknet_no_gpu.sln This should open Microsoft visual studio and in menu bar set x64 and Release and then select Build in menu bar and click Build darknet.

+    	We have to copy few files in new paths so that darknet will pick them while executing:

+    	Copy the file opencv_world320.dll and opencv_ffmpeg320_64.dll which are present in C:\opencv_3.0\opencv\build\x64\vc14\bin and paste them in C:\Users\mohanaditya\darknet\build\darknet\x64\ (replace with your path).
+Basically the two open_cv files should be present in the folder where darknet.exe is present.

+## Darknet for GPU:

+If you have CUDA 8.0 and OpenCV3.0 then follow the steps:

+    	Go to C:\Users\mohanaditya\darknet\build\darknet (replace with your path), double-click on darknet.sln This should open Microsoft visual studio and in menu bar set x64 and Release and then select Build in menu bar and click Build darknet.

+    	We have to copy few files in new paths so that darknet will pick them while executing:

+    	Copy the file opencv_world320.dll and opencv_ffmpeg320_64.dll which are present in C:\opencv_3.0\opencv\build\x64\vc14\bin and paste them in C:\Users\mohanaditya\darknet\build\darknet\x64\ (replace with your path).
+Basically the two open_cv files should be present in the folder where darknet.exe is present.

+    	If you want to build with CUDNN to speed up then: o	download and install cuDNN 6.0 for CUDA 8.0: https://developer.nvidia.com/cudnn o	add Windows system variable cudnn with path to CUDNN: https://hsto.org/files/a49/3dc/fc4/a493dcfc4bd34a1295fd15e0e2e01f26.jpg o	open \darknet.sln -> (right click on project) -> properties -> C/C++ -> Preprocessor -> Preprocessor Definitions, and add at the beginning of line: CUDNN;